Orlandov87/Ignite/README.md

 # Ignite

-This will the the go to app for comunications by gamers.
+This will the the go to app for communications by gamers.

+## Test
+Hello